kykyev/kykyev.github.io/_posts/2014-01-29-angularjs-modules.markdown

     }
 }
 ```
 First call to `angular.module` will create a `moduleInstance` object and register it in internal `modules` cache.
-First argument is a module name, second - module's dependencies, optional third - configuration function.
+First argument is a module name, second - module's dependencies (that is another modules), optional third - configuration function.
 Well, actually second argument is also optional but being called with only one agrument `angular.module` function has different semantics.
-If module `aaa` is already registered than `angular.module("aaa")` returns cached module object.
-Otherwise it throws error.
+If module `aaa` is already registered than `angular.module("aaa")` returns cached module object, otherwise it throws error.

 ```javascript
 // first register modules